Science with ESPRESSO

-- Variation of physical constants: The standard model of particle physics depends on many (≈ 27) independent numerical parameters that determine the strengths of the different forces and the relative masses of all known fundamental particles.
-Two of these parameters are the fine structure constant (α) and the proton-to-electron mass ratio (µ).
-Their constancy has been demonstrated in timescales of few years.
-Astronomy, however, has the opportunity to test this constancy in Gyr timescales by observing the spectra of distant quasars.
-Only a high-resolution spectrograph that combines a large collecting area with extreme wavelength precision can perform these tests.
+- The possible variation of physical constants: The standard model of particle physics depends on many (≈ 27) independent numerical parameters that determine the strengths of the different forces and the relative masses of all known fundamental particles.
+Two of these parameters are the fine-structure constant (α) and the proton-to-electron mass ratio (µ).
+Their constancy has been demonstrated on timescales of a few years.
+Astronomy, however, gives the opportunity to test this constancy in Gyr timescales by observing the spectra of distant quasars.
+Only a high-resolution spectrograph that combines a large collecting area with extreme wavelength precision can perform these tests precisely.
 A relative variation in α or μ of 1 ppm leads to velocity shifts of about 20 m/s between typical combinations of transitions.
-ESPRESSO is expected to provide an increase in the accuracy of the measurement of these two constants by at least one order of magnitude compared to VLT/UVES.
+ESPRESSO is expected to provide an increase in the accuracy of the measurement of these two constants by at least an order of magnitude compared to VLT/UVES.

-- Chemical composition of stars in nearby galaxies: To understand galaxy formation, we need to know the chemical composition of local galaxies.
-ESPRESSO will give us the chance to have a first but important glimpse into this, although extremely large telescopes will be needed to have a definitive answer.
+- The chemical composition of stars in nearby galaxies: To understand galaxy formation, we need to know the chemical composition of local galaxies.
+ESPRESSO will give the chance to have a first but important glimpse into this, although extremely large telescopes will be needed for a definitive answer.

-Apart from these three main scientific drivers, ESPRESSO will be an outstanding tool to explore many areas of astronomical research such as: asteroseismology, the study of metal-poor stars, the expansion of the Universe, galactic winds, etc. A summary of these can be found in Pepe et al. (2014).
+Apart from these main scientific questions, ESPRESSO will be an outstanding tool to explore many areas of astronomical research such as asteroseismology, the study of metal-poor stars, the expansion of the Universe, galactic winds, etc. A summary of these can be found in Pepe et al. (2014).

 Science Verification papers

-The Science Verification phase of ESPRESSO (in 4-UT mode only) is currently foreseen to take place in January/February 2019 and the corresponding call for proposals will be advertised in due time.
-In this section, we will summarize the outcomes of this phase.
+The Science Verification phase of ESPRESSO (in 4-UT mode only) is foreseen to take place in February 2019 and the corresponding call for proposals will be advertised in due time.
+In this section, we will summarize the outcome of this phase.

 Selected Science Results

 ESPRESSO can be used for a variety of science.
 A handful of published science cases will be outlined here.